Improving Cypher performance

 Runtime engine and Cypher version

 The execution plan should show you the runtime that is selected for the execution of your query.
-Usually, the planner makes the right decision, but it may be worth checking at times if the other runtimes do not perform better.
+Usually, the planner makes the right decision, but it may be worth checking at times if any other runtime performs better.
 Read more about query tuning on Cypher runtime.

 To invoke the use of a given runtime forcibly, prepend your Cypher statement with: